panreel/office365-management-api-test/README.md

 `$clientID = "{your-app-client-id}"`

 2.3 __Client Secret__
-_Find it in your configuration pane for you Azure AD app under the Keys entry - if no keys are present generate one and paste here the value_
+_Find it in your configuration pane for you Azure AD app under the Keys entry_
+_If no keys are present generate one and paste here the value_
 `$clientSecret = "{your-app-client-secret}"`

 2.4 __Redirect URL__